MansaRon/Weather-App/README.md

 A simple weather application that signs a user up, logs them in & views the weather details.
 You can use the application to view high, low and wind speed too.

-Using an open source endpoint from https://openweathermap.org/ to retrieve weahter information.
+Using an open source endpoint from https://openweathermap.org/ to retrieve weather information.

 Prerequisites: